-One of the most overlooked book marketing strategies is adequately preparing for your book launch.
+One of the most overlooked factors for how to market a book is adequately preparing for the book’s launch.

 I know it’s tempting to give yourself some time to breath after the blood, sweat and tears you put in to getting the book ready for publication, but you really have to plan out your book marketing as well if you want the book to take off – and you want to avoid wasting precious time and losing out on those new release sales.